Piccaninnie Ponds Conservation Park: Recreational diving

 Piccaninnie Ponds is a popular site for both snorkelling and cave diving.
 In 1964–1965, prior to its proclamation as a national park in 1969, underwater explorer Valerie Taylor described the ponds as "one of the most beautiful sights in Australia" and said that the crystal clear water gave her a feeling of unhindered flight.
 It contains three main features of interest to cave divers.
 The ‘First Pond’ is an open depression about 10 m deep with a silt floor and vegetated fringe supporting much aquatic life.
 The ‘Chasm’ is a sinkhole with a depth of over 100 m, and the ‘Cathedral’ is an enclosed area with limestone formations and a depth of about 35 m.
 Underwater visibility is excellent and may exceed 40 m.
 Snorkelling and cave diving at Piccaninnie Ponds is by permit only.

 Accidents

 Several divers have died while exploring the caves beneath Piccaninnie Ponds, in 1972, 1974 and 1984.

 Flora and fauna

-The pond contains various species of native plants, freshwater fish, eels and shrimp.
+Piccaninnie Ponds contains a number of rare and endangered species of native plants and animals including fish, crustaceans and tortoises.